All You Need To Know About Composting & How To Make Yours

 For soils that are too dense, compost loosens up the soil whereas, in compost that is too loose, it helps clump the soil.

 Compost also serves in balancing the PH of the soil.
-Most compost have a PH of between 6 and 8.

 There is a specific PH range required by each plant species.